American Flag Cake

 Instructions

-• To your stand mixer add the butter and sugar and beat them together until light and fluffy on medium speed, 2-3 minutes, then add in the eggs one at a time 15 seconds apart along with the vanilla then lower the speed to low and add the milk until smooth.
+• To your stand mixer add the butter and sugar and beat them together until light and fluffy on medium speed, 2-3 minutes, then add in the egg whites one at a time 15 seconds apart along with the vanilla then lower the speed to low and add the milk until smooth.

-• Sift together the flour, baking powder and salt then add to the stand mixer on low speed until just combined.
+• Sift together the flour, baking powder, and salt then add to the stand mixer on low speed until just combined.

 • Pour into the rectangular pan and bake, shake gently back and forth to make sure the batter is evenly distributed and cook for 30-35 minutes until a toothpick comes out clean.